arsena-k/Word2Vec-bias-extraction/README.md

 **Description:** This code is for training a Word2Vec model using Gensim, including suggested hyperparameters.
 Code is also included for evaluating model quality on the Google Analogy Test.
 Some suggested ways to explore the model are also included.
 Word2Vec models words in a text dataset as numeric vectors.
 For a review of Word2Vec check out this [blog post](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/).

-## Part B: Try a Geometric Approach to measure bias inspired by Bolukbasi et al 2016
+## Part B: Try an approach to measure bias inspired by Bolukbasi et al 2016
 Files needed from this repo:
 * Part_B_Bolukbasi_W2V_Dimension_Extraction.ipynb